gicentre/elm-vegalite/docs/changeNotes.md

 - `maBooExpr` for providing expressions that evaluate to boolean mark properties (VL5.0).

+- `doNumExpr` for providing expressions that evaluate to numeric scale domain properties (VL5.0)

 - `axNumExpr` for providing expressions that evaluate to numeric axis properties (VL5.0).

 - `axNumsExpr` for providing expressions that evaluate to a list of numeric axis (dash) properties (VL5.0).